 DirMaint CMS application that helps manage an installation's VM directory.
 Ganglia "Ganglia consists of two unique daemons (gmond and gmetad), a PHP-based web frontend and a few other small utility programs.
 Gmond is a mult-threaded daemon which runs on each cluster node you want to monitor.
-Gmetad is the daemon that monitors the other nodes by periodically polling them, parsing the collected XML, and saving all the numeric, volatile metrics to the round-robin databases." - Ganglia Development Team Image A snapshot of an operating system running on a virtual server that is packaged and compressed into a file.
-Life cycle A collection of tasks that include: power on/off of a virtual server, and create/edit/delete of a virtual server.
-OVF "The Open Virtualization Format (OVF) describes an open, secure, portable, efficient and extensible format for the packaging and distribution of virtual appliances.
-It enables portability and simplifies installation and deployment of virtual appliances across multiple virtualization platforms." -Distributed Management Task Force SMAPI The Systems Management APIs simplify the task of managing many virtual images running under a single z/VM image.
+Gmetad is the daemon that monitors the other nodes by periodically polling them, parsing the collected XML, and saving all the numeric, volatile metrics to the round-robin databases." - Ganglia Development Team Life cycle A collection of tasks that include: power on/off of a virtual server, and create/edit/delete of a virtual server.
+SMAPI The Systems Management APIs simplify the task of managing many virtual images running under a single z/VM image.
 Virtual server A server composed of virtualized resources.
 An operating system can be installed on a virtual server.
-VMCP Module that allows execution of CP commands. СР "The Control Program (CP) is the operating system that underlies all of z/VM.
+VMCP Linux module that allows execution of CP commands. СР "The Control Program (CP) is the operating system that underlies all of z/VM.
 It is responsible for virtualizing your z/Series machine's real hardware, and allowing many virtual machines to simultaneously share the hardware resource." - IBM xCAT xCAT (Extreme Cloud Administration Tool) is a toolkit that provides support for the deployment and administration of large cloud environments. zHCP zHCP (System z Hardware control point) is a Linux virtual server that interfaces with SMAPI and CP and manages other virtual servers on z/VM.
 AutoYaST "AutoYaST is a system for installing one or more SUSE Linux systems automatically and without user intervention.
 AutoYaST installations are performed using an autoyast profile with installation and configuration data." -SUSE Kickstart "Automated installation for Red Hat.
 It uses a file containing the answers to all the questions that would normally be asked during a typical Red Hat Linux installation." -Red Hat